rage/java-programming/data/part-2/4-methods.md

 <!-- Metodin määrittely sisältää kaksi osaa.
 Metodimäärittelyn ensimmäisellä rivillä on metodin nimi eli `tervehdi`.
 Nimen vasemmalla puolella tässä vaiheessa määreet `public static void`.
 Metodin nimen sisältävän rivin alla on aaltosulkeilla erotettu koodilohko, jonka sisälle kirjoitetaan metodin koodi, eli ne komennot jotka metodia kutsuttaessa suoritetaan.
 Metodimme `tervehdi` ei tee muuta kuin kirjoittaa rivillisen tekstiä ruudulle. -->

 The definition of the method consists of two parts.
 The first line of the definition includes the name of the method, i.e. `greet`.
 On the left side of the name are the keywords `public static void`.
-Beneath the row containing the name of the method is a code block surrounded by curly brackets, inside of which is the code of the method - the commands that are executed when it is called.
+Beneath the line containing the name of the method is a code block surrounded by curly brackets, inside of which is the code of the method -- the commands that are executed when the method is called.
 The only thing our method `greet` does is write a line of text on the screen.

 <!-- Itsekirjoitetun metodin kutsu on helppoa, kirjoitetaan metodin nimi ja perään sulut ja puolipiste.
 Seuraavassa main eli pääohjelma kutsuu tervehdi-metodia yhteensä neljä kertaa. -->